 - Top with a slice of lime

 I also decided to make candied ginger, because who doesn’t love something covered in sugar?
-I followed the recipe from this blog, but there are tons out there.
+I followed the recipe below from sweetpaulmag.com, but there are tons out there.

 - 1 large ginger root